kryz81/nodejs-workshop/project/5-file-system/README.md

 Import the file operations service to the employees service and call it after user creation.
 Saved data should be a string, stringify it with JSON.stringify.
 All files should be saved in **out** directory in the application root.

----

-**Step 3**

-Import employees from **in** directory located in the application root.
-For this step create a new endpoint, for example: "/employees/import".
-Extend the file operations service, add "read" and "deleteFile" methods.
-Call it either directly from the controller or create a new method in the employees service.
-After successful import delete the file.

----

-**Step 4**

-Refactor the code from step 3.
-Do not use a route, which must be triggered manually.
-Add a watcher, which will periodically check "in" folder for new files.
-Read these files, call emoloyees service, then delete the files.

----

-**Hints**

-1. Use **fs.watch** to watch for files.
-This method creates a watcher, which is also an unstance of Event Emitter.
-Listen for the "change" event.
-2. Add "watch" method to the file operations service, inject it into "employees" module constructor and listen for the "change" event there.
-3. Be careful.
-Deleting a file will also trigger an event.
-4. Warning!
-The watch functionality can behave differently on some OSs.